The New York LLC Transparency Act

-The New York LLC Transparency Act (NYLTA) will require most LLCs to report ownership information to the state starting in 2026.
-The NYLTA affects most foreign and domestic New York LLCs.
+The New York LLC Transparency Act (NYLLCTA) requires some LLCs to report ownership information to the state starting in 2026.
+The NYLLCTA affects most internationally-formed New York foreign LLCs.

-In our New York LLC Transparency Act guide, we go over what it is and who is affected to help business owners like you stay compliant.
+In our New York LLC Transparency Act guide, we go over what it is, how to file your Beneficial Ownership Disclosure (BOD) Report, and who is affected to help business owners like you stay compliant.

 What is the LLC Transparency Act in NY State?

-The update will require most New York LLCs—including foreign ones—to provide information about the business’s owners with their Articles of Organization.
-The NYLTA is modeled after the Corporate Transparency Act (CTA) and its Beneficial Ownership Information (BOI) Report.
+The update will require New York foreign LLCs to provide information about the business’s owners and company applicants.
+The NYLLCTA is modeled after the Corporate Transparency Act (CTA) and its Beneficial Ownership Information (BOI) Report.
 Before we dive in, let’s go over some key terms.

 NY LLC Transparency Act: Terms to Know

-The NYLTA uses the same definitions and terms as the CTA, so some of these may be familiar if you’ve already filed your BOI Report.
+The NYLLCTA uses the same definitions and terms as the CTA, so some of these may be familiar if you’ve already filed your BOI Report.

 - Reporting company.
 The business that needs to report its beneficial ownership information.

 - Beneficial owner.
-A person who owns 25% of the LLC or makes substantial business decisions.
+A person who owns 25% of the foreign LLC or makes substantial business decisions.

 - Exempt company.
-A reporting company that qualifies for one of the NYLTA exemptions and does not need to provide beneficial owner information.
+A reporting company that qualifies for one of the NYLLCTA exemptions and does not need to provide beneficial owner information but must still file a Beneficial Ownership Disclosure report.

 Check out our glossary of CTA terms to familiarize yourself more.